Cosmology with Love: Measuring the Hubble constant using neutron star universal relations: Robustness of Forecasts

 Equation~(\ref{eq:lambda_h0}) tells us that the effect of statistical measurement uncertainty in {\lambdazero} directly affects the measurement of the redshift, $z$.
 To estimate this effect, we perform a Fisher analysis similar to that of Ref.~\cite{messenger_read_2012}.
 For the signal model we use a restricted post-Newtonian(PN) waveform, where we include terms up to 3.5 PN for the point particle contribution \cite{PhysRevD.71.084008} and upto 7.5 PN in the tidal contribution in the phase of the waveform \cite{damour_2012}.
 We parametrise our waveform as

 where $t_c$ and $\phi_c$ are the coalescence time and phase and $\mathcal{A}$ is the amplitude of the waveform (similar to Ref.~\cite{messenger_read_2012}).
 We parameterize the tidal piece of the waveform using the parameterization mentioned in Eq.~(\ref{eq:lambda_m}).
 We use the above signal model and a Gaussian prior on $\lambdazero$ with few choices of standard deviation to see how the width in the $\lambdazero$ prior affects the accuracy in the extraction of the redshift $z$.
 The injected value of $\lambdazero$ is equal to 200.
-Fisher Analysis is also performed in the range where the SNR of the signal is greater than 30.
 The result for the fractional uncertainty in redshift is shown in the top panel of Fig.~\ref{fig:h0_uncertainty_gaussian_prior}.
 We observe a similar trend in the fractional error in recovery of the redshift as Ref.~\citep{messenger_read_2012} (the $\delta\lambdazero = 0$ case).
-When we have a measurement uncertainty, represented by the $\delta\lambdazero = 10, 30$ cases, we find that it does not affect the measurement uncertainty of the redshift at larger distances.
+When we have a measurement uncertainty, represented by the $\delta\lambdazero = 10, 30$ cases, we find that it does not affect the measurement uncertainty of the redshift at larger distances. {We note, however, that the Fisher approximation holds true only in the high signal-to-noise limit.
+In the top panel of Fig.~\ref{fig:h0_uncertainty_gaussian_prior} we use a value of SNR $\gtrsim 30$, shown by the shading, as representing the region where the Fisher approximation is valid.}

 To verify these Fisher estimates, we repeat some of the representative, parameter-estimation runs in the CE era using a Gaussian prior on {\lambdazero}, around the true value of 200, with a standard deviation of 30.
 This would correspond to $\sim 15\%$ statistical uncertainty from the value of {$\lambdazero=200$}.
 We show the fractional uncertainty in {\hubble, \dl, $z$} in bottom panel of Fig.~\ref{fig:h0_uncertainty_gaussian_prior}.
 In this case we mean $90\%$ intervals by $\Delta z, \Delta\dl,\Delta\hubble$.
 We observe that the redshift error trends from the full parameter-estimation runs are in agreement with the trends of the Fisher estimates.
 In particular, the fractional error in {\hubble} does not change significantly, even when we include a Gaussian prior in $\lambdazero$.
 This analysis also agrees with the Fisher uncertainties reported in \citeauthor{messenger_read_2012}.
 Given these results, we do not expect that a prior statistical uncertainty in the measurement of {\lambdazero} will significantly affect the final {\hubble} measurement, especially since most detections will be at larger distances in the third-generation detector era.